VSA Playwright Discovery Program

 Eligibility:

-To be eligible to enter the VSA Playwright Discovery Program applicants must meet the following criteria:
+To be eligible to enter the Access/VSA Playwright Discovery Program applicants must meet the following criteria:

 • The competition is open to U.S. and international applicants.
 However, all pieces must be submitted in English or ASL; pieces submitted in other languages will not be accepted.

-• Entrants must be a student with a disability or a co-authorship that includes a student with a disability.
+• Author must be a student with a documented disability.

-• Authors must be students enrolled in senior high school (generally, ages 14-19) on Wednesday, January 4, 2023 in order to apply.
+• Author must be students enrolled in senior high school (generally, ages 14-19) on Wednesday, January 7, 2026 in order to apply.

 • Previous applicants are eligible to reapply in subsequent years until they win or age out of the competition.
 Any applicant may win only once.

-• Winners must be present for the VSA Playwright Discovery Program professional development events (virtual dates TBD, in-person dates April 19-23, 2023) in order to be eligible for the award.
+• Winners must be present for all Access/VSA Playwright Discovery Program workshop events (virtual dates March 28, April 25, May 30, and June 27, 2026; in-person dates July 12-16, 2026) in order to be eligible for the award.

 Selection Process:

-An advisory panel of distinguished professionals and educators will assist with the selection process.
+An advisory panel of distinguished theater professionals and educators will assist with the selection process.

 Submission Rules: